Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 *Disclaimer: I will write based on my lived experience.
 I will not hide behind fear or undue respect: I will point at politicians for mass homicide by name, and will discredit Spanish institutions based on nothing but my truthful lived experience.
 This puts me at risk of retaliation and harassment.*

 Waiting for the publishing of "*Spain has a solution*" by Iván Espinosa de los Monteros with conservative optimism, I am publicly stating my political position on this blogsite, which has come after enduring a constant stream of propaganda everywhere and anywhere I go in Spain.
 For context, I was raised across three countries in the Americas and Spain, and spent a large part of my years as a young adult in the United Kingdom; I'm also very into statistics.
 So I am not just stating opinions from a narrow worldview.
+An opinion of ChatGPT is that this post is inflammatory and unsubstantiated; this post shows negative emotion where it must, and remains unsubstantiated there where fact-checking is a basic exercise.

 Recommended track for this post read: [No Time For Caution by Hans Zimmer](https://www.youtube.com/watch?v=7l3jadzn9cc&ab_channel=SHADYLULLABIES).